Dynamic Game Semantics: Conclusion and Future Work

-The most immediate future work is to apply this framework to various logics and computations as in the case of normalized dynamic (usual) game semantics.
-Moreover, since the hiding operation can be further refined into the ``move-wise'' fashion, the present work may be applicable for finer calculi such as \emph{explicit substitution} \cite{rose1996explicit} and the \emph{differential $\lambda$-calculus} \cite{ehrhard2003differential}.
-Also, it would be interesting to see how accurately our game-semantic approach can measure the complexity of (higher-order) programming.
+More generally, the most immediate future work is to apply the framework of dynamic game semantics to various logics and computations as in the case of conventional game semantics.
+Also, it would be interesting to see how accurately our game-semantic approach can measure the computational complexity of (higher-order) programming.

-Finally, the notion of BoCs can be a concept of interest in its own right.
+Finally, the notion of (CC)BoCs can be a concept of interest in its own right.
 For instance, it might be fruitful to develop it further to accommodate various models of computations in the same spirit of \cite{longley2015higher} but on \emph{computation}, not computability.
+Also, it might be interesting to consider their relation with \emph{computations as monads} in the sense introduced by Eugenio Moggi \cite{moggi1991notions}.